ivanizag/bbz/README.md

 This is not a BBC Micro emulator.
 It does not emulate the BBC Micro hardware, just the 6502 processor.

+BBZ is a console program, it tries to look and feel as a modern console application not as a BBC Micro.
+There is command history accesible with the up arrow and control-R. Control-C behaves as the BBC Micro Escape key to interrupt long running programs.
+Control-C twice will exic BBZ back to the host.

 This program is heavily inspired on [Applecorn](https://github.com/bobbimanners/Applecorn), "a ProDOS application for the Apple //e Enhanced which provides an environment for Acorn BBC Microcomputer language ROMs to run."

 References:
 - [BBC Microcomputer System User Guide](https://archive.org/details/BBCUG)